Please rate topic.

 At the time of bony union

 A 25-year-old man sustains a twisting injury to his ankle.
-His radiograph is shown in Figure A. What is the most appropriate method to assess the competency of his deltoid ligament?
+His radiograph is shown in Figure A. Which of the following is the most appropriate method to assess the competency of his deltoid ligament?

 Anterior drawer test